neouyghur/Uyghur-Multi-Script-Converter/README.md

 mainWindow.ui | pyqt user infterface
 converter.py | functions for converting
 umsc.py | main fuction for running the program which includes mainWindow.py and converter.py
+materials | official materials for uyghur script converter php_code  | this python code is improved version of the php code which is written by Mr. Gheyret Kenji.